handsontable/hyperformula/README.md

 #### Relative addressing

 Instead of absolute references (like `A1` or `B5`), for every cell we store what is the offset to the referenced formula, for example `B2=B5+C1` can be rewritten to `B2=[B+0][2+3]+[B+1][2-1]` or in short `B2=[0][+3] + [+1][-1]`.
-Then, the above example with `B2,B3` and `B4` can be rewritten as `B2=B3=B4=[-1][0]-[1][0]+[0][-1]` and now the three cells have exactly the same formulas!
+Then, the above example with `B2,B3` and `B4` can be rewritten as `B2=B3=B4=[-1][0]-[1][0]+[0][-1]` and now the three cells have exactly the same formulas.

-So using the relative addressing we can unify formulas from many cells and then we do not have to parse them all and can share ASTs between them.
+Using relative addressing we can unify formulas from many cells.
+We then do not have to parse them all and can share ASTs between them.
-With this approach we do not loose any information, because knowing absolute address of a cell and its formula with relative addresses we can easily retrieve the absolute addresses in the formula and compute the value of the cell.
+With this approach we do not loose any information because, knowing the absolute address of a cell and its formula with relative addresses, we can easily retrieve the absolute addresses in the formula and compute the value of the cell.

 ### Handling ranges

-In many applications, one may use formulas that depend on a big range of cells.
+In many applications, one may use formulas that depend on a large range of cells.
-For example, the formula `SUM(A1:A100)+B5` depends on 101 cells and then we need to represent this relationship in the graph of cell dependencies accordingly.
+For example, the formula `SUM(A1:A100)+B5` depends on 101 cells and we need to represent this relationship in the graph of cell dependencies accordingly.

-An interesting challenge arises when the are multiple cells thata depend on big ranges.
+An interesting optimization challenge arises when the are multiple cells that depend on large ranges.
 For example, consider the following use-case:

 `B1=SUM(A1:A1)`